Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 optimal performance more than the fat tree topology used in many smaller clusters.
 It also needs so-called high-radix switches.
 The Slingshot switch, code-named Rosetta, has 64 ports.
 16 of those ports connect directly to compute nodes (and the next slide will show you how).
 Switches are then combined in groups.
-Within a group there is an all-to-all connection betweeh
+Within a group there is an all-to-all connection between
 switches: Each switch is connected to each other switch.
 So traffic between two nodes of a group passes only via two switches if it takes the shortest route.
-However, as there is typically only one 200 Gb/s direct connection between two switches in a group, if all 16 nodes in two groups would be communicating heavily with each other, it is clear that some traffic will have to take a different route.
+However, as there is typically only one 200 Gb/s direct connection between two switches in a group, if all 16 nodes on two switches in a group would be communicating heavily with each other, it is clear that some traffic will have to take a different route.
 In fact, it may be statistically better if the 32 involved nodes would be spread more evenly over the group, so topology based scheduling of jobs and getting the processes of a job